Aliases for PILRA Gene

 GeneCards Summary for PILRA Gene

 PILRA (Paired Immunoglobin Like Type 2 Receptor Alpha) is a Protein Coding gene.
-Diseases associated with PILRA include Herpes Simplex.
-Among its related pathways are Influenza A. An important paralog of this gene is PILRB.
+Diseases associated with PILRA include Herpes Simplex and Asymptomatic Neurosyphilis.
+Among its related pathways are Herpes simplex virus 1 infection.
+An important paralog of this gene is PILRB.

 Paired receptors consist of highly related activating and inhibitory receptors and are widely involved in the regulation of the immune system.
 PILRA is thought to act as a cellular signaling inhibitory receptor by recruiting cytoplasmic phosphatases like PTPN6/SHP-1 and PTPN11/SHP-2 via their SH2 domains that block signal transduction through dephosphorylation of signaling molecules.
 Receptor for PIANP.